 8. Melanie Perkins, Co-founder of Canva

-Long before Canva became one of the most-used graphic design platforms online, Melanie Perkins had gotten tired of over 100 rejections while looking for funding.
+Long before Canva became one of the most-used graphic design platforms online, Melanie Perkins had received over 100 rejections while looking for funding.
 She was a university design instructor, but hoped to take part in the change going on around the world through the internet.

 Her idea was an online graphic design platform, requiring a browser and very easy for anyone to make design material for their online content.

 “Rejection hurts, a lot, but failure was never an option.
 For better or worse, when I set my mind to something I don’t give up very easily at all.
 Being rejected a lot in our initial stages just meant that I had to try harder and refine my strategy.”

 While Melanie’s idea didn’t fail, the 3 years of hard work with rejections must have felt like failure.
 Canva is now home to millions of users who visit the site on a monthly basis to get their work done.
 She did eventually secure a $3million seed round to kick off her startup.

 9. Brian Acton, WhatsApp Co-founder

 Initially, Brian Acton was the Vice-President of Engineering for Yahoo.
 After leaving his job, he interviewed for a position at Facebook and later Twitter.
 Both social networking sites turned him down and hired other candidates instead.

 A few years later, Acton launched WhatsApp which grew to become one of the biggest messaging platforms in the world.
 Eventually, Facebook came calling and bought WhatsApp for $19 billion.
 The software engineer they once refused to hire dented their pockets with the sum of billions.